michael-ortiz/terraform-aws-s3-audio-pii-guardian/README.md

 We leverage on [AWS Transcribe](https://aws.amazon.com/pm/transcribe) service to handle the [detection of PII](https://docs.aws.amazon.com/transcribe/latest/dg/pii-redaction.html) information.

-If PII is detected, a process will redact and mute the PII information in the original audio file.
+If PII is detected, a process will redact and mute the PII information in the original audio file using [FFmpeg](https://www.ffmpeg.org/).
 You can optionally turn this off.

 Below are the types of information that AWS Transcribe can detct: